jonathashenrique7/jonathashenrique7/README.md

 -  😄 I’m currently working on a personal finance app.
 -  📚 I'm fascinated with Python programming language!
--  💰 I’m looking for help with Julia programming languages.
+-  💰 I’m looking for help with Julia programming language.
 -  🌎 Be welcome friends!!!!!!!